jyd519/p1-mac-plugins/README.md

  - **DisplayLink**: Uses display links from the Core Video framework to expose display vertical-sync events as P1stream video clocks.

-It is used to build P1stream itself and all native modules targetting it.
-It contains the public headers for P1stream, as well as build environment settings used by atom-shell, node.js, npm and node-gyp.

  [P1stream]: https://github.com/p1stream/p1stream

 ### License